Zabih-khan/datawars-llm-challenges/Chunk evaluation/Evaluation.md

 ## Why This Strategy Works

-**Chunk Size and Overlap**: 800 characters is a typical sweet spot for LLM models to process.
-It keeps chunks small enough to avoid exceeding token limits but large enough to retain context.
-The overlap ensures that even if a relevant part of the text spans two chunks, both chunks contain enough information to remain useful for retrieval.
+**Chunk Size and Overlap**: Setting the chunk size to 1000 characters makes it easier for the model to process the information.
+The overlap of 200 characters ensures that important information is not lost between chunks.

 ### Why I Chose Length-Based and Sentence Boundary Chunking

-**Simplicity and Efficiency**: Using fixed chunk sizes is an efficient way to manage token costs and ensure each chunk fits within the LLM's token limits.
-Sentence boundary chunking provides a balance of coherence and ease of implementation.
+**Simplicity and Efficiency**: Using a fixed chunk size is simple and helps control the number of tokens (words and symbols) the model processes.
+Breaking chunks at sentence boundaries makes the text easier to read and understand.

-**Maximum/Minimum Chunk Size**: A maximum chunk size of 800 characters strikes a good balance between providing enough context for retrieval while staying within typical LLM token limits.
-The overlap of 100 characters preserves context between chunks, preventing sentences from being cut off and preserving meaning.
+**Maximum/Minimum Chunk Size**: A chunk size of 1000 characters gives enough context for the model to understand while staying within limits.
+The 200-character overlap helps keep the flow of information between chunks.

 ## Evaluation Metrics Results

 ### RAGAS Evaluation Technique

-The **RAGAS (Retrieval-Augmented Generation Answer Scoring)** technique is used to evaluate the system's performance.
-It calculates a **harmonic mean** of individual metric scores, ensuring a balanced assessment of both retrieval and generation quality.
+The **RAGAS (Retrieval-Augmented Generation Answer Scoring)** technique is used to evaluate how well the system performs.
+It combines different scores (retrieval and generation) into one final score, making sure both parts are balanced.

 ### Retrieval Metrics:

-- **Context Precision (0.9977)**: Measures how relevant the retrieved context is.
-Very high precision, meaning mostly relevant information is retrieved.
+- **Context Precision (0.9977)**: This measures how relevant the information retrieved is.
+The score is very high, meaning the system retrieves the right information almost every time.
-- **Context Recall (0.7999)**: Measures how much of the necessary information is retrieved.
-Good, but could be improved to capture more relevant content.
+- **Context Recall (0.7999)**: This shows how much of the needed information is retrieved.
+It's a good score.

 ### Generation Metrics:

-- **Faithfulness (0.9449)**: Measures how factually consistent the answer is with the context.
-Strong performance.
+- **Faithfulness (0.9449)**: This measures how accurate the generated answer is compared to the given information.
+The system does well in providing correct information.
-- **Answer Relevancy (0.8983)**: Measures how relevant the answer is to the question.
-Good, but room for fine-tuning.
+- **Answer Relevancy (0.8983)**: This checks if the answer matches the question.
+The score is good.
-- **Answer Correctness (0.7227)**: Measures how accurate the answer is.
-Needs improvement.
-- **Answer Similarity (0.9715)**: Measures how similar the answer is to a reference answer.
-Very high similarity.
+- **Answer Similarity (0.9715)**: This checks how similar the answer is to a reference answer.
+The score is very high, meaning the answers are closely related to the ideal response.

-Screenshots demonstrate that when asking the question "How can I group a DataFrame in Pandas?" the system retrieves accurate chunks.
-At time 14:50, you can compare the results with the actual video transcript.
+Screenshots show how the system answers a question like "How can I group a DataFrame in Pandas?"
+The system retrieves the correct chunks from the video transcript.
+You can compare the results with the actual transcript at the 14:50 mark.

 ![Original Content](./original_content.png)
 ![Chunk Output](./chunk_output.png)